 The last one on this list is The Cloud Tutorial.
 You can call us a FAQ creation site or a knowledge base site- the choice is yours.
 With the Cloud Tutorial, you can create an internal knowledge base for your employees and an external knowledge base for your clients and customers.
-You can create an article for each and every topic you can think of – make it interesting by adding graphics, images, and videos.
+You can create an article for each and every topic you can focus on – make it interesting by adding graphics, images, and videos.

-- 6 different options for your knowledge base – make it visible to Google, hide it from search results, make it available only via a link, securely share it with a password, the choice is yours
+- 6 different component options for your knowledge base – make it visible to Google, hide it from search results, make it available only via a link, securely share it with a password, the choice is yours

 - Create a smart contact form, that shows relevant help articles